 Here are a few things I honestly value, in my life & in my work as a therapist.

 Being here –now– is everything.
 Thinking about how horrible the past was, or how scary the future is, is understandable.
 Sometimes we need to learn from what’s happened, or plan for what we want.
 But really, to deal with anything, we need to be calm enough to think.
 Recognizing that in this moment we can take a deep breath, we can relax our shoulders, we are safe… Sometimes we have to do that before anything else.

 Everyone is so unique.
 Working together to figure out what’s helpful for (the one and only) you, means I always get to be creative.
 So lucky!
 Being creative also helps us not get bored.
 If talking gets old, we can go for a walk, or use music, art, or humour to keep ourselves engaged.
 Believe it or not, therapy can be engaging and fun (and often is).

 For the last decade, I’ve done and presented my own research, and worked on some amazing teams.
 I love going to conferences, classes, workshops.
 But my favourite part is that I get to bring it all back to my clients, in a way that is actually helpful.

 I was trying to think of a “nicer” way to put this… Individuality?
 Perhaps it’s the punk in me, but “non-conformity” fits best.

 So much of what weighs us down relates to society’s standards.
 “Be a perfect student, get a good job, look a certain way, don’t offend anyone”.
-How ‘bout no?
-Nopey, nope, no.
+I’m sorry, but screw that.

 I’m not suggesting we quit our lives and start a band, but if we find ourselves living someone else’s’ idea of a good life, who is going to live ours?
 We only live once.